I am Quiet

 I enjoy developing ideas with clarity in my mind and then recreating those in my listeners’ and readers’ minds.

-One thing in particular that changed me in priceless ways is developing humor when I present.
-It took me a while; over time, I developed trust in myself to be vulnerable and even have self-deprecating humor.
+One thing that changed me in priceless ways is developing humor when I present.
+It took me a while; over time, I developed trust to be vulnerable and even have self-deprecating humor.
 The experience and journey have made me lighter, humbler, more comfortable under my skin, more confident, and happier.
-The impromptu speaking with table topics at toastmasters has lightened me up, developing my mental muscle to get in the flow of moments more naturally.
+The impromptu speaking with table topics at Toastmasters has lightened me up, developing my mental muscle to get in the flow of moments more naturally.
 My neuroplasticity has terrific ways to equip and empower me once I am willing to focus on any emotional skill.
 Another empowering intangible for me from this is enjoying storytelling.
-The creative process with the narration – visualizing the storyline, developing zoom-in moments, cultivating a vantage point to see and feel a situation, or a relationship, or an experience, or a challenge – is so much fun and fulfilling.
+The creative process with the narration – visualizing the storyline, developing zoom-in moments, cultivating a vantage point to see and feel a situation, a relationship, an experience, or a challenge – is so much fun and fulfilling.

-One book along the way impressed me.
+One book along the way made a big difference and a lasting imprint on me.

 Insight from a Book